 This tile is basically a shortcut to access Azure Security Center dashboard.
 Read Getting started with Azure Security Center for more information about this solution.

 The main intent of this group of options is to provide a quick view of the issues that you have in your environment, by categorizing them in Critical, Warning and Informational.
 The Active issue type tile it’s a visualization of these issues, but it doesn’t allow you to explore more details about them, for that you need to use the lower part of this tile that has the name of the issue (NAME), how many objects had this happen (COUNT) and how critical it is (SEVERITY).

 You can see that these issues were already covered in different areas of the Security Domains group, which reinforces the intent of this view: visualize the most important issues in your environment from a single place.

 The main intent of this option is to allow IT to quickly identify potential threats to their environment via and the severity of this threat.

 This option can also be used during an incident response investigation to perform the assessment and obtain more information about the attack.

-For more information on how to use OMS for Incident Response, watch How to Leverage the Azure Security Center & Microsoft Operations Management Suite for an Incident Response.
+For more information on how to use OMS for Incident Response, watch this video: How to Leverage the Azure Security Center & Microsoft Operations Management Suite for an Incident Response.

 The new threat intelligence section of the Security and Audit solution visualizes the possible attack patterns in several ways: the total number of servers with outbound malicious IP traffic, the malicious threat type and a map that shows where these IPs are coming from.
 You can interact with the map and click on the IPs for more information.